shatgulogen/SystemsDesignNotes/README.md

 Usually refers to disk, but in general it is any form of storage that persists if the process in charge of managing it dies.

 **[↑ Back to Top](#table-of-contents)**

+4. ### Latency And Throughput

+#### **Latency**

+The time it takes for a certain operation to complete in a system.
+Most often this measure is a time duration, like milliseconds or seconds.
+Orders of magnitude:

+-   Reading 1 MB from RAM: 0.25ms
+-   Reading 1 MB from SSD: 1ms
+-   Transfer 1 MB over Network: 10ms
+-   Reading 1 MB from HDD: 20ms
+-   Inter-Continental Round Trip: 150ms

+#### **Throughput**

+The number of operations that a system can handle properly per time unit.
+For instance the throughput of a server can often be measured in requests per second(RPS or QPS).